 Using plants and microorganisms to create sustainable ecosystems

-Dawn Reinhold, assistant professor in the MSU Department of Biosystems and Agricultural Engineering, researches how duckweed inoculated with microorganisms can remove pollutants from an ecosystem.
+Dawn Reinhold, associate professor in the MSU Department of Biosystems and Agricultural Engineering, researches how duckweed inoculated with microorganisms can remove pollutants from an ecosystem.

 Balancing nutrients and minimizing organic pollutants, such as phenols and chemicals, are key to thriving ecosystems.